 You can opt out of this service at any time and can choose to not use the Site.

 Our website is not intended for children under 13 years of age.
-No one under age 13 may provide any personal information to or on the Site.
-We do not knowingly collect personal information from children under 13.
+No one under age 13 may provide any personally identifiable information to or on the Site.
+We do not knowingly collect personally identifiable information from children under 13.
 If you are under 13, do not use or provide any information on this Site or on or through any of its features, and do not provide us with any information about yourself.
-If we learn we have collected or received personal information from a child under 13, we will delete that information.
+If we learn we have collected or received personally identifiable information from a child under 13, we will delete that information.

 The purpose of this Privacy Statement is to explain what Antidote does with personally identifiable information that you provide to us.
 We want you to know how your personally identifiable information will be protected, as well as under what circumstances we may share it, with whom, and for what purposes.

-Many of our customers register for more than one trial or service, through the Site, by calling Antidote, or through a third party, such as their healthcare provider or a Antidote partner.
-When you register with us more than once, we may combine your personally identifiable information with anonymous computer information gathered (see below) and store it collectively.
+Many of our customers register for more than one trial or service, through the Site, by calling Antidote, or through a third party, such as their healthcare provider or an Antidote partner.
+When you register with us more than once, we may combine your personally identifiable information with computer information gathered (see below) and store it collectively.
 This helps us keep track of all of your preferences in one organized place, so that we can provide information to you based on a more informed review of your requests and medical conditions of interest.